-NEW YORK — In a Sept.
-26 decision, a New York federal judge rejected allegations by the city of New York and the New York attorney general that FedEx Freight Inc. and FedEx Ground Package System Inc. knowingly shipped unstamped cigarettes in violation of various federal and state laws (New York, et al. v.
-FedEx Ground Package System Inc., et al., No. 17-5183, S.D.
-N.Y., 2018 U.S. Dist.
-LEXIS 165807).
+NEW YORK — A New York federal judge on Jan.
+15 accepted a joint motion to dismiss allegations by the city of New York and the New York Office of the Attorney General (NYOAG) that FedEx Ground Package System Inc. and FedEx Freight Inc. knowingly delivered untaxed cigarettes from contraband cigarette trafficking businesses to residences and other entities unlicensed to deal cigarettes (New York, et al. v.
+FedEx Ground Package System Inc., et al., Nos.
+13-9173, 14-8985, 17-5183, S.D.
+N.Y.).

 MIAMI — A divided Third District Florida Court of Appeal on Dec.
 26 found that although an analogy drawn by counsel for a plaintiff in an Engle progeny case — that the 450,000 deaths from smoking each year are roughly akin to three airline crashes per day— was “provocative and even somewhat inflammatory,” it was nonetheless “mild considered the magnitude of the number of deaths due to smoking” (R.J.
 Reynolds Tobacco Co. v.
 Diane Schleider, et al., No. 3D15-1634, Fla.
 App.
 3rd Dist., 2018 Fla.
 App.
 LEXIS 18608).

 WASHINGTON, D.C. — Efforts by cigar retailers and manufacturers to proceed with their challenge to the U.S. Food and Drug Administration’s “Deeming Rule” in Texas were unsuccessful Jan.
 11, when a federal judge ruled that the case will remain in the District of Columbia (En Fuego Tobacco Shop LLC v.
 U.S. Food and Drug Administration, et al., No. 18-1791, D. D.C., 2019 U.S. Dist.
 LEXIS 5177).